srid/rib/doc/a/getting-started.md

    generating the most simple static site --- a list of posts with static assets
    --- which the sample repository uses.

-Thus, by running the above command you get a local HTTP server which serves that generated files and that which automatically reloads when either the content (`a/`) or the HTML/CSS/build-actions (`Main.hs`) changes.
-Hot reload, in other words.

 Run that command, and visit http://localhost:8080 to view your site.

 Now try making some changes to the content, say `a/first-post.md`.
 You should